 A summer camp was always in the original design of Wears Valley Ranch.
 Pastor Jim Wood, having grown up in a destination city, wanted to utilize the unique location of the Ranch not only as a year-round children’s home and school, but also as a unique summer camp for kids desiring to experience the opportunities provided by the Great Smoky Mountains.

 Wears Valley Ranch had been in full operation for six years when the first session of summer camp began.
 At the time, it was simply called, Wears Valley Ranch Camp.
 During the first two summers of camp, campers played tennis, participated in field games, went hiking, rode horses, made smores over a campfire, and listened to the preaching of Pastor Wood.
 These original campers, after a full day of camp, did not return to a cabin, but slept on the dining hall front porch.
 The camp cabin did not make its debut until the summer of 2000.

-This coming summer, 2017, marks the 20th consecutive year of Camp Arrowwood.
+This coming summer, 2022, will mark the 25th consecutive year of Camp Arrowwood.
 Much has changed since the first summer, however, the message is still the same.
 Every night of the week, campers hear the Gospel and are instilled with the confidence that they have significance and purpose.
 For this reason, campers return year after year and go home with energy and excitement that carries through to the next summer, when it begins all over again.